 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Discover Financial Services's is 1.4161.
 This would suggest that Discover Financial Services's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-Discover Financial Services, through its subsidiaries, operates as a direct banking and payment services company in the United States.
-It operates through two segments, Direct Banking and Payment Services.
-The Direct Banking segment offers Discover-branded credit cards to individuals; and other consumer products and services, including private student loans, personal loans, home equity loans, and other consumer lending, as well as deposit products, such as certificates of deposit, money market accounts, IRA certificates of deposit, IRA savings accounts, checking accounts, and individual retirement arrangement certificates of deposit.
-The Payment Services segment operates the PULSE network, an automated teller machine, debit, and electronic funds transfer network; Diners Club International, a payments network that issues Diners Club branded charge cards and provides card acceptance services; and Discover Network that processes transactions for Discover-branded credit and debit cards, as well as provides payment transaction processing and settlement services.
+Discover Financial Services, through its subsidiaries, operates as a digital banking and payment services company in the United States.
+It operates in two segments, Digital Banking and Payment Services.
+The Digital Banking segment offers Discover-branded credit cards to individuals; and other consumer products and services, including private student loans, personal loans, home loans, and other consumer lending, as well as deposit products, such as certificates of deposit, money market accounts, IRA certificates of deposit, IRA savings accounts, checking accounts, and sweep accounts.
+The Payment Services segment operates the PULSE network, an automated teller machine, debit, and electronic funds transfer network; Diners Club International, a payments network that issues Diners Club branded charge cards and/or provides card acceptance services; and Discover Network that processes transactions for Discover-branded credit and debit cards, as well as provides payment transaction processing and settlement services.
 Discover has strategic network alliance agreement with Arab Financial Services.
 The company was incorporated in 1960 and is based in Riverwoods, Illinois.